Mark42/demo-project/feature-02.md

 This is our second new feature.

-Awesome, this feature is really taking shape!
+Cool, this feature is complete!